RChilom/pig-game/README.md

 ![pig-game-victory](https://user-images.githubusercontent.com/56479733/124462922-d13bee80-dd9a-11eb-9b6e-d9dd79cc2943.png)

-The code of choice was Visual Studio Code.
+The code editor of choice was Visual Studio Code.
 From a technical standpoint, here is a flowchart diagram that shows the logic behind the application:

 ![pig-game-flowchart](https://user-images.githubusercontent.com/56479733/124463476-9dad9400-dd9b-11eb-93e1-0a2c8aaecf6c.png)